RyanPLehan/HealthCheck/README.md

     -  Health Checks will be re-ran after each successful probe.

 ### TCP Probes **MUST READ**
-Kuberentes has a Startup, Readiness, and Liveness Probe (in order)
+Kuberentes has a *Startup*, *Readiness*, and *Liveness* Probe (in order)
 Therefore, if defined, the monitoring will not progress until the probe has occurred.
-Meaning, if Startup, Readiness and Liveness are defined to be monitored.
+Meaning, if *Startup*, *Readiness* and *Liveness* are defined to be monitored.
-Then the monitor will not respond to the Readiness probe until the Startup probe has occurred.
+Then the monitor will not respond to the *Readiness* probe until the *Startup* probe has occurred.
-The same applies to Liveness, in that, the monitor will not respond to the Liveness probe until the Readiness probe has occurred.
+The same applies to Liveness, in that, the monitor will not respond to the *Liveness* probe until the *Readiness* probe has occurred.

 ## Health Checks